ec-coding/ec-coding/README.md

   </a>
 </p>

-Hi, I'm Edwin!
+<h4>Hi, I'm Edwin!
 I am a Full-Stack Web Developer with a background in teaching and logistics.
 I synergize my professional skillsets to build amazing applications that not only challenge me as an engineer, but which also offer great utility for my clients.
-Please feel free to reach out if you have any questions!
+Please feel free to reach out if you have any questions!</h4>

 <table bordercolor="#66b2b2">
 <h2 align="center">My Projects</h2>